Polonnaruva

 Frederik Dawson

-Polonnaruwa, the second capital city of Sinhalese for three centuries, is one of the most interesting places in Sri Lanka with many well preserved ruins of palace and monasteries which easily can make every tourist to impress.
+Netherlands - 17-Jan-09 -Polonnaruwa, the second capital city of Sinhalese for three centuries, is one of the most interesting places in Sri Lanka with many well-preserved ruins of palace and monasteries which easily can make every tourist to impress.
 After Anuradhapura was attacked by many invasions from India, Sinhalese decided to move their capital to this area for good reason.
 Although Polonnaruwa does not has long history as Anuradhapura has, but in this short period the zenith of Sinhalese art glory has reached.

-Polonnaruwa historical core area is divided into three complexes; royal palace, Quadrangle, and crematory collage.
+Polonnaruwa historical core area is divided into three complexes: royal palace, Quadrangle, and crematory collage.
 Each complex has its own uniqueness and deserves time to visit.
 The royal palace complex has big ruins of seven stories palace and audience hall with lion throne.
-The Quadrangle is believed to be the royal chapel with many fascinating buildings; the main attractions are the sophisticated round shape Vatadage and Polonnaruwa's temple of the Tooth, Hatadage; however do not forget to admire the small but beautiful Latha Mandapaya, its pillars is the real gems and one of my favorite.
+The Quadrangle is believed to be the royal chapel with many fascinating buildings; the main attractions are the sophisticated round shape Vatadage and Polonnaruwa's temple of the Tooth, Hatadage; however, do not forget to admire the small but beautiful Latha Mandapaya, its pillars is the real gems and one of my favorites.

 The crematory collage is a very large complex with monasteries, ancient hospital and Buddhist collage.
 The Rankot Vihara, a very big pagoda similar with Anuradhapura, is the center of this complex, and nearby hospital has evidence of ancient toilet and spa liked room, a very civilized place.
 While the Lankatilaka building will make you surprised with many similarities to Sukhothai, the world heritage site in Thailand showing these two cities cultural connection, Gal Vihara, the group of rock cut Buddha images, is considered to be the real reason for visiting this city by many people, will make your breath away with its unbelievable beauty and serene of the Buddha images.

-In my opinion, Polonnaruwa is the best world heritage site of Sri Lanka I have visited, each ruined structures is unique with no similarity, the atmosphere is also relax and peaceful, a real contrast with Anuradhapura which quite strict and most of the ruins are the same, so I highly recommend to visit Polonnaruwa, the fascinating treasure of Sri Lanka.
+In my opinion, Polonnaruwa is the best world heritage site of Sri Lanka I have visited, each ruined structures are unique with no similarity, the atmosphere is also relaxed and peaceful, a real contrast with Anuradhapura which quite strict and most of the ruins are the same, so I highly recommend visiting Polonnaruwa, the fascinating treasure of Sri Lanka.

 Rob Wilson